 Since I posted about my manufactured spending roundup last week, I’ve been getting a lot of questions about The Plastic Merchant seller approval process.
 The Plastic Merchant, it’s a manufactured spending-friendly gift card reselling site.
-What makes them so great is that they inform registered sellers of gift card deals so that they can purchase and resell the cards while earning miles.
+What makes them so great is that they inform registered sellers of gift card deals.
 Sellers can do this while breaking even or making a small profit.
 The Plastic Merchant does have limits on the number of gift cards they can purchase from members, but it is possible to reserve a certain number of cards so that you do not end up losing out on a reselling opportunity before the gift cards arrive.

 The most commonquestion I’ve gotten this week was about the approval process for new accounts.
 A few readers have submitted their seller applications and haven’t heard back after a week.
 This is actually not abnormal.
 If I remember correctly, it took about a week or slightly longer before my seller application was approved.
 The Plastic Merchant aims to provide their partners with fraud-free gift cards, so they take the screening process seriously.
 At the moment they have a long waitlist but will be providing updates to applicants in the coming days.